Frequently Asked Questions

 Where can we buy books?back to top

-Each of our eight campuses has its own bookstore.
+Each of our seven campuses and two centers has its own bookstore.

 How can I help my child locate his/her first class?back to top